+The main function of the Supervisory Board is to see to it that the Bank has a comprehensive and effectively operating system of oversight and control.
+The agendas of the meetings included, among other things, the review of documents to be submitted to the annual ordinary General Meeting, a report on the annual financial statements and on the proposal concerning the use of the after-tax profit, the review of the Bank's annual and interim financial reports, and the proposal to the General Meeting regarding the auditor to be elected as well as his/her remuneration.
 The tasks concerning the management of the internal audit unit includes the acceptance of the audit plan at the bank-group level, and the discussion of the report at the bank-group level of the audits performed by the internal audit units and of the performance of the audit tasks at the bank-group level.
 Additional agenda items include compliance with the provisions of the Credit Institutions Act, the situation in terms of implementation at group level of the Unified Internal Audit System and the further development of the system, a review of the implementation of the resolutions that close the audits performed by the authorities, a review of the volume and composition of the qualified receivables portfolio, changes in impairment and the risk provisioning obligations, report on compliance activity, etc.

 Determining the remuneration of the Board of Directors and the Supervisory Committee is in the competence of the Company's supreme body, the General Meeting.
 The principles and frameworks of the long-term remuneration and incentives system for employees in senior positions are also determined by the General Meeting.
-Accordingly - on the basis of the provisions on remuneration policy set forth in the Act on Credit Institutions, which complies with the relevant EU directives - the Bank's Annual General Meeting of 2011, in its resolution no. 9/2011, approved the principles and rules of the remuneration policy of OTP Bank Plc. and the Bank Group, and the Board of Directors issued the internal regulations and procedures necessary for their implementation.
-At the Annual General Meetings the Board of Directors gives a briefing on the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.
+Accordingly - on the basis of the provisions on remuneration policy set forth in the Credit Institutions Act, which complies with the relevant EU directives - the Bank's Annual General Meeting of 2011, in its resolution no. 9/2011, approved for the first time the principles and rules of the remuneration policy of the Bank and the Bank Group, and the Board of Directors issued the internal regulations and procedures necessary for their implementation, which documents have been amended several times in recent years by the Bank's General Meeting and Board of Directors, and, due to the statutory amendments made in 2014, by the Supervisory Board.
+With effect from 2014, the provisions of the Bank Group's Remuneration Policy are approved, implemented and reviewed by the Supervisory Board, while the Board of Directors is responsible for their monitoring.
+At the Annual General Meetings the Supervisory Board gives a briefing on the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.